 I was instantly impressed with the quality of these hiking pants.
 They are featherlight and so soft they have a “barely there” feel to them, but the seams are well stitched and the waistband is extra reinforced so you can tell they are as durable as they are comfortable and will last a long time.

 I was additionally pleasantly surprised by how versatile they are for such a simple pair of pants.
 They are really no frills and as a result have a flattering, active fit, but they manage to squeeze in barely noticeable ankle adjustments to keep you from tripping, belt loops and two roomy pockets for hands or gloves plus two more zipped pockets on the thigh and rear for keys and credit cards.

 I put them to the test on a warm and reasonably steep hike and the breathability is superb.
 They don’t feature any venting zips but you won’t need them with this fabric.
 They’re so stretchy that I didn’t even notice them when I was stair-stepping up the steep parts.
-They’re definitely not what you want for really wet days but they held up against some light rain and they dry quickly so as long as it’s not wet and cold, you’ll be all right.
+They may not be what you want for really wet days but they held up against some light rain and they dry quickly.

-They’re also not insulated or windproof, which is why they’re so light and comfy, but so long as you have tougher trousers for colder weather, you can use these the rest of the time if you like a simple but effective approach to your hiking pants.
+They’re also not insulated which is why they’re so light and comfy, but because they're windproof they are very warm and they're ideal on cold days and if you like a simple but effective approach to your hiking pants.

 At the end of the day, they still smelled fresh and were so comfy I had no problem wearing them on the drive home and kicking around the house in them too.

 These fit true to size.
 The UK 8, regular length should fit me like a glove without need for a belt or braces, and they did.
 Belt loops and different leg lengths buy you a little wiggle room on this if you’re in between sizes.